LucasDelfino92/morrowindsharp/modlist.md

 The following plugins will conflict with each other.
 [Follow the instructions here on how to delete records using TESAME.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame)

+- Delete the following records from **Ownership Overhaul.esp** for compatibility with **Morrowind Anti-Cheese.esp**:
+    - Cell **Seyda Neen, Census and Excise Office**
+    - This ensures Morrowind Anti-Cheese's changes to the Limeware Platter aren't modified by Ownership Overhaul.
 - Delete the following records from **Yet Another Guard Diversity - Regular.esp** for compatibility with **Morrowind Anti-Cheese.esp**:
     - Cell **Balmora, Eastern Guard Tower**
     - This ensures there aren't new instances of guards in the Eastern Guard Tower.